 Sharing your Wifi Internet over the Ethernet Port of Raspberry Pi

-Learn how to connect Raspberry Pi to any Wifi and then share that WiFi’s internet over the LAN port of the Raspberry Pi.
+Learn how to connect a Raspberry Pi to any Wifi and then share that WiFi’s internet over the LAN port of the Raspberry Pi.

-Raspberry Pi based Smart Phone Controlled Home Automation
+Raspberry Pi-based Smart Phone Controlled Home Automation

 Voice controlled Home automation using Amazon Alexa on Raspberry Pi

-Learn how to build a voice controlled home automation system using Amazon Alexa and Raspberry Pi.
+Learn how to build a voice-controlled home automation system using Amazon Alexa and Raspberry Pi.